lelong37/kendo-angular-typed/README.md

     .controller('diagram.DiagramController', DiagramController);
 ```

-## TypeScript Development & Build Time Awesomeness
+## TypeScript Development Time & Build Time Awesomeness

 Note: Notice immediately in VSCode I immediately get warnings that my interface has not been properly implemented and if I were to transpile my TypeScript I would indeed get build errors of this.
 This would be effectively the same if I were mix types as well (e.g. declare something of number then try to save a string value to it).

 ![ss](https://github.com/lelong37/kendo-angular-typed/blob/master/markdown/images/2015-12-23_21-44-56.png?raw=true)

+>> Type Safety for everything that is Typed with IDE support for dev time and build time errors

 Note: When fully Typing with TypeScript, notice how you will now get dev-time or build time errors when your types are mixed or inconsistent as you would with a statically typed language e.g. C#, Java, C++, etc. Below TypeScript is able to infer that myArray is of type ObservableArray from the declaration, however we then try to set myArray to an ObservableObject and TypeScript immediately indicates something has is wrong here.

 ![ss](https://github.com/lelong37/kendo-angular-typed/blob/master/markdown/images/2015-12-23_21-49-51.png?raw=true)